ARI former director Tomoko Arakawa and incoming director Osamu Arakawa seated in a Japanese-style room in the ARI Oikos Chapel.

 New Director: Osamu Arakawa (From April 2025)

-Osamu Arakawa has worked in Tanzania, Nepal, and East Timor with the Japan Overseas Cooperation Volunteers and the Catholic Congregational Missionaries Association.
+Osamu Arakawa has worked in Tanzania, Nepal, and East Timor with the Japan Overseas Cooperation Volunteers and the Japan Lay Missionary Movement.
 Since 2001, he has lived and farmed at ARI, drawing inspiration from the land and its rhythms.
 His work is rooted in a lifelong dedication to connecting with nature, people, and the essence of life.

 Jack: Osamu, do you have a message for the staff?